 Incentive Compensation Plan Bonuses.
 The Compensation Committee may from time to time authorize payment of annual incentive compensation in the form of an Incentive Compensation Plan Bonus to an employee participant, which will become payable upon achievement of specified Management Objectives during a 12-month performance period.
 Incentive Compensation Plan Bonuses will be payable upon such terms and conditions as the Compensation Committee may determine in accordance with the provisions of the 2008 plan.
 The Compensation Committee will specify the time and manner of payment of an Incentive Compensation Plan Bonus that becomes payable, which payment may be made in (1) cash, (2) shares of common stock having a market value equal to the aggregate value of the bonus that has become payable or (3) any combination thereof, as determined by the Compensation Committee in its discretion at the time of payment.
-In the event of a change in control during a performance period, each Incentive Compensation Plan Bonus will be determined at the gregater of the target level of achievement of the Management Objectives at the time of the change in control during a performance period, each Incentive Compensation Plan Bonus will be determined at the gregater of the target level of achievement or the actual level of achievement of the Management Objectives at the time of the change in control, without proration for a performance period of less than 12 months.
+In the event of a change in control during a performance period, each Incentive Compensation Plan Bonus will be determined at the greater of the target level of achievement or the actual level of achievement of the Management Objectives at the time of the change in control, without proration for a performance period of less than 12 months.